michaelsbradleyjr/vps-setup/README.md

 NVM isn't quite ready for use, as I need to modify my user's shell environment to properly load `~/.sh_nvm`, and for me this means altering my user account to default to [Z shell](http://zsh.sourceforge.net/) instead of Bash.

-Zsh is certainly not a prerequisite for NVM, but I like what it does for me, especially with the help of a Zsh framework named [oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh).
+Zsh is certainly not a prerequisite for NVM, but I like what it does for me, especially with the help of a zsh framework named [oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh).

-# Setup Zsh + oh-my-zsh
+# Setup zsh + oh-my-zsh

-## Install Zsh
+## Install zsh

-I included Zsh in the "helpful things" list above, but I could also install it separately:
+I included zsh in the "helpful things" list above, but I could also install it separately:

     $ sudo aptitude install zsh
     ...

-I tend to install the "beta" release of Zsh.
+I tend to install the "beta" release of zsh.

 ## Install oh-my-zsh